ankitects/anki-manual/src/deck-options.md

 ### Per Deck Daily Limits

-Fom version 5 it is possible to use the same preset for different decks / subdecks, with customized limits for each one of them.
+From version 5 it is possible to use the same preset for different decks / subdecks, with customized limits for each one of them.
 This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on sub-decks when you have many nested decks.